-We have examined the Charlotte County, Florida, Tax Collector's (the "Tax Collector") compliance Sections 28.415, Florida Statutes, Local Government Investment Policies, for the year ended September 30, 2023.
+We have examined the Charlotte County, Florida, Tax Collector's (the "Tax Collector") compliance Sections 28.415, Florida Statutes, Local Government Investment Policies, for the year ended September 30, 2024.
 Management is responsible for the Tax Collector's compliance with those requirements.
 Our responsibility is to express an opinion on the Tax Collector's compliance based on our examination.

 Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
 Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the Tax Collector complied, in all material respects, with the specified requirements referenced above.
-An examination involves performing procedures to obtain evidence about whether the Tax Collector complied, in all material respects whether the Tax Collector complied with the specified requirements.
+An examination involves performing procedures to obtain evidence about whether the Tax Collector complied with the specified requirements.
 The nature, timing and extent of the procedures selected depend on our judgement, including an assessment of the risks of material noncompliance, whether due to fraud or error.
 We believe that the evidence obtained is sufficient and appropriate to provide a reasonable basis for our opinion.